MicrosoftDocs/cloud-adoption-framework/docs/govern/build-cloud-governance-team.md

 ## Example cloud governance RACI matrix

 The following table is an example of a RACI matrix for cloud governance.
+The matrix indicates who is responsible (R), accountable (A), consulted (C), and informed (I) across various cloud governance tasks.
 Create a RACI matrix that aligns to your organization and meets your specific needs.
-Ensure the RACI matrix outlines the roles and responsibilities across different aspects of cloud governance.

 | Task                                 | Cloud governance team     |   Executive sponsor   | Cloud platform team     | Workload teams     |
 |--------------------------------------|---------------------------|-----------------------|-------------------------|--------------------|